NathanColbert/Colbert_Nathan/README.md

 # Colbert_Nathan
-This is Nathan Colbert's repository for use with Columbia's Data Visualization Class
+This is Nathan Colbert's repository for showcasing various data visualization projects